Why Real Estate Agents Take Overpriced Listings

 Silly as it may sound, lots of real estate agents — even in buyer's markets, where little is selling — take overpriced listings.
 These agents who continually write ridiculously priced listings gain questionable reputations among their peers.
 I know because I talk with other agents when I tour new listings, and they tell me.

-So, you might think, "Hey, who cares?" but an agent's reputation is important, especially in tight-knit communities.
+You might think, "Hey, who cares?" but an agent's reputation is important, especially in tight-knit communities.
 When buyers and sellers sign a purchase contract, their respective agents enter into a 30- to 45-day relationship — respect for each other and cooperation is crucial.
-So why do agents sabotage themselves?
-Or do they?

 Agents Secure the Listing by Blowing Away the Competition

 - Sometimes it's a deliberate lie.
 As a seller interviews each agent, often home value estimate creeps upward.
 Maybe the first agent knows there will be two other agents competing for the listing, so the first agent names an astronomical figure.
 The second agent, upon hearing the first agent's price, beats it.
 The third agent comes in higher yet.
 A seller who chooses an agent based on which estimate is highest is the ultimate loser.
 Yet, almost every seller operates in this manner.
 It's a shame because so few agents take the time to educate sellers that other factors such as marketing plans and the agent's negotiation abilities are far more important than estimate of value.
 The comps speak loudly if anybody looks at them.
 Ultimately, the marketplace establishes value.